SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 mat_interp = np.power(10, log_mat_interp)

-# Replace "low" value and retrieve zeros
+# Replace "low" values with zeros

 mat_interp[mat_interp < 10**min_log_mat_not0] = 0